 There are several ways of moving or changing the size of an object.
-The method described here will be called dynamic in the sense that it is carried out using the mouse.
+The dynamic method described here uses the mouse.

-When you dynamically change an object, remember to check the central area of the status bar at the bottom of your screen.
+When you dynamically change an object, remember to check the left-hand area of the status bar at the bottom of the Draw window.
 This area shows detailed information about the ongoing manipulation.
 This information changes when the mouse is moved.